With summer coming to an end in Norco and St. Charles Parish, now is a great time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Pull it out and tilt it toward the light.
-If there’s no light visible, replace it.
+Not sure when you last put in a new one?
+Remove it and tilt it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside